JVerwolf/vector_clocks/README.md

 The following diagram shows 3 processes, as indicated by horizontal grey lines.
-When a processes interacts with another (by passing information), this communication forms a causal dependency.
-This causal dependency is indicated on the following diagram by the diagonal lines drawn between the processes.
+When a processes interacts with another (by passing information), this communication forms a causal linkage.
+This causal linkage is indicated on the following diagram by the diagonal lines drawn between the processes.